jpham11/upgraded-octo-pancake/README.md

 The training and validation losses were then plotted and visualized.
 A confusion matrix was also displayed.
 These can be found in the results folder in the main GitHub repository.

 The confusion matrix coincides with the Model_Loss_12.png, while Model_Loss.png does not have one due to Google Colab limiting the amount of time to use a GPU.
+The Model_Loss_12.png being 12 epochs, a batch size of 32, and a dataset of about 300, while the Model_Loss.png had 10 epochs, a batch size of 16, and a dataset of about 900.
+Wanting to get at least 10 epochs, Google Colab would always disconnect the runtime before being able to visualize the confusion matrix.
+An example can be seen in the bottom of the TransferLearning_Model.ipynb file.